MasterZydra/QIQ/doc/Internal workings.md

 One reason was the iteration over all keys to get the next key if no key was passed (e.g. `$a[] = 1;`).
 But this was only a small part of the performance issue.
 The second reason was the way how an element was stored and looked up.
-A GoLang `map[IRuntimeValue]IRuntimeValue` was used.
+A GoLang `map[RuntimeValue]RuntimeValue` was used.
-`IRuntimeValue` is a pointer to one struct implementing the `IRuntimeValue` interface.
+`RuntimeValue` is a pointer to one struct implementing the `RuntimeValue` interface.
-The lookup of a value required the iteration of all keys to check if the given key (also a `IRuntimeValue`) is equal to the one of the keys of the array.
+The lookup of a value required the iteration of all keys to check if the given key (also a `RuntimeValue`) is equal to the one of the keys of the array.

 The second iteration is now a lot faster (see [#47](https://github.com/MasterZydra/GoPHP/issues/47)).
-Now a GoLang `map[string]IRuntimeValue` is used.
+Now a GoLang `map[string]RuntimeValue` is used.
 PHP only allows integers and strings as keys.
 So the map key is `i_%d` for integers and `s_%s` for strings.
 This convertion from a given key to a string allows a lookup without the iteration of every key.